OpenST/ost-wallet-sdk-react-native/README.md

 ### User Balance

 Api to get user balance.
-Balance of only current logged-in user can be fetched.<br/><br/>
+Balance of only current logged-in user can be fetched.

 ```javascript
 /**